Ace1928/word_forge/docs/development/dev_dependencies.md

 The following packages are required only for development and testing.
 They are not needed for running Word Forge in production environments.

+The main `requirements.txt` lists runtime packages such as `networkx` and `numpy` that are needed for graph and vector features.

 ```text
 black
 isort